toby1984/maven-dependency-age-enforcer/README.md

 # What's this?

-A custom maven-enforcer plugin rule that makes sure the 3rd party dependencies a project uses are "too much" behind the respective latest release (in terms of days/weeks/months).
+A custom maven-enforcer plugin rule that makes sure the 3rd party dependencies a project uses are not "too much" behind their respective latest release (in terms of days/weeks/months).

 This rule can be configured to just print warnings about outdated artifacts or outright fail the build.
 Specific artifact IDs/group IDs/version numbers can be excluded from checking using an XML configuration file with the same syntax that the [maven-versions-plugin](https://www.mojohaus.org/versions-maven-plugin/rule.html) uses.